award

 When should I file my rental car accident lawsuit in Las Vegas?

-You should file your lawsuit within two years from the date of the injury.
-If you file your lawsuit after the two years have passed, then you will not be able to recover anything.
+You should file your lawsuit within two years of the date of the injury.
+If you file your lawsuit after the two years have passed, you will not be able to recover any damages

 Call us for a free case evaluation today.
-We offer free consultations where we encourage all questions and concerns that many may have for their potential Las Vegas accident claim.
+We offer free consultations, where we encourage all questions and concerns that may arise for potential Las Vegas accident claims.

 Heidari Law Group Las Vegas Practice Areas